 Dorney Park is kicking off the holiday season this year with its brand new, Christmas in Color animated, drive-through holiday light show, Nov.
-19–Jan.
+18-Jan.
 2. Get ready to be dazzled as millions of lights blink on and off in perfect synchronization to accompanying holiday tunes heard through your vehicle’s radio.
 There will be giant candy canes, stylish snowmen, and stunning arched pathways throughout the drive.
-You can book your ticket ahead of time online and a portion of your sale will go to the Make-A-Wish Foundation.

 For a sweet treat, stop in to Ice Cream World.
 With dozens of fresh handmade hard ice cream flavors, soft ice cream and yogurt, and water ice, it will be hard to choose!